bfuchs18/FoodBrainStudy_fMRI-foodcue/README.md

 #### data/raw

-This folder contains data raw data used as input for code in R/
+This folder would contain data raw data used as input for code in R/ but it will not be shared, as some datasets contain potentially identifiable information.
+Datasets in this folder have been copied into data/raw_deidentified with potentially identifiable information (visit 1 date, date of birth, race, ethnicity) removed.

+#### data/raw_deidentified

+This folder contains raw but de-identified datasets to use as input for code in R/.
+Using this data will require updating import paths in data_org.R Files starting with dict- contain metadata for the following datasets:
 -   anthro_data.sav:  contains anthropometric data
--   demographics_data.csv: contains demographic data
 -   intake_data.sav: contains data from the four portion size meals
 -   visit6_data.sav: contains non-fMRI data collected on visit 6 including pre-mri fullness, post-scan image ratings (liking and anticipated fullness)
 -   FoodAndBrainR01DataP-Scansroar.csv: contains data that indicates whether each fMRI run was initiated